Knowledge base

 Understanding the different states of a domain name

-This guide details the different states in which a domain name can be found.
+This guide details the different statuses that a domain name can have.

 Common statuses